silshack/summer2017/_posts/exercises/2017-05-30-clicky-turtles.md

 * Has a `setup()` function that sets up your screen visually.
 For instance, you could draw green grass and blue sky using the `.fill()` method.
 I've created a second

+Option 1: Clicks

 * Uses the `screen.onclick()` function method to call `clicky()` function you create
 * Within clicky, do something cool.
 Think outside the `.goto(x, y)` box :)
 * Within clicky, **call** one or more helper functions you've created
 * Within clicky or helper functions, use logic to change your program's behavior based on the turtle's x and/or y coordinates.
 For instance, you could vary the turtle's color, speed, or call different helper functions.

+Option 2: Keys

+* Listen for at least the 4 arrow keys and one more key to control the turtle's position and one other aspect of its state.

 * Uses lists, loops, and string methods
 * Does one of the following:
   * Allows the user to make something creative interactively